 Besides being a gallery, it remained its status as a bookstore.
 But, now it is a huge one that houses half a million books of different genres.
 You can also find the bookshop online; it launched its website back in 1994.
 It is professed that it is the second bookshop in the whole world to ever have an online platform.

 Kinvara is an enjoyable site that acts as a small fishing port with a rustic nature, monastery, and castle.
 There is also a traditional pub that dates back to 1865.
 It is called the Green Bar and it has shelves displaying hundreds of whiskey bottles.

 Well, to be clear, there is no castle anymore.
 Sadly, the 14th-century castle that was once the finest in Ireland had turned into a bank.
 On the other hand, the external design of that bank remains the same.
 It still looks like a castle.
 This building belonged to the Lynch family; they were among the ruling tribes and the most powerful of them all.

 This spot is quite interesting.
-In fact, MV Plassy an abandoned west coast that you can find in the wilds of the Aran Islands.
-Literally, it is a wreckage on the city’s beach, but people refer to it as a beautiful failure.
-You will realize that most of the professional photographers would be to discover such a unique landmark.
+In fact, MV Plassy is an abandoned west coast that you can find in the wilds of the Aran Islands.
+Literally, it is wreckage on the city’s beach, but people refer to it as a beautiful failure.
+You will realize that most professional photographers would be to discover such a unique landmark.

 Patrick Pearse’s Cottage